-Your employer may have group disability insurance available.
-As a physician or dentist, you need to determine if that coverage is sufficient to protect your finances and your family if you suffer an injury or illness that prevents you from working.
+Your employer may have group disability insurance (sometimes called business disability insurance) available.
+As a physician or dentist, you need to determine if that coverage is sufficient to protect your finances and your family if you suffer an illness or injury that prevents you from working.

 Your ability to earn an income is your most significant financial asset.
 Not having the proper protection in place if you become disabled can jeopardize this asset.